OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 ## Re-Define attack vectors

 In most cases after defining the attack vectors, the compromised user role could lead to further attacks into the application.
-For example, assuming that an internet banking user credentials could be compromised, the user of this cheat sheet has to then redefine the attack vectors that could result from compromising the user's credentials and so on.
+For example, assuming that an internet banking user credentials could be compromised, the user of this cheat sheet has to then redefine the attack vectors that could result from compromising the user’s credentials and so on.

 # Write your Threat traceability matrix